katiesavard/blob-render/README.md

 ## Testing

 There is currently no testing happening.
 Beware.
 Coming soon.
-Report any bugs to [the author](mailto:katherine.savard@physics.ox.ac.uk).
+Report any bugs to [the author](mailto:katherine.savard@physics.ox.ac.uk) or create a GitHub issue.

 ## 🌐 homepage